miwermi/credit-risk-analysis/README.md

 - Imbalanced Classification Report

 ### Undersampling
 - Typical drawback of this method: Undersampling tries to balance data by keeping all minority classes.
-Undersampling can often lower accuracy for datasets having a high number of minority classes.
+Undersampling can often lower accuracy for datasets having minority classes not closely correlated to the majority classes.
-- Accuracy Score: 54% (0.5442661782548694)
+- Accuracy Score: **54%** (0.5442661782548694)
 - Confusion Matrix:

   |  | Predicted High-Risk (0) | Predicted Low-Risk (1) |